deet28/Shopping-Cart/README.md

-A shopping cart made using React.
+A shopping cart made using React and Redux.